 Email Marketing MailChimp Alternatives

 GetResponse offers many of the same features as MailChimp, like a drag-and-drop email composer, autoresponder campaigns, and in-depth list segmentation.
 But where MailChimp focuses on simplicity, GetResponse expands its feature set to include a landing page builder, exit intent pop-up, and full-fledged CRM functionality.

-That’s not to say GetResponse is difficult to use — it’s easy to navigate — but if you’re looking for an email platform that can do it all, GetResponse can pound for pound with just about any other standalone solution on the market.
+That’s not to say GetResponse is difficult to use — it’s easy to navigate — but if you’re looking for an email platform that can do it all, GetResponse can pound for pound with just about any other standalone solution on the market, it even has ecommerce integration.
 Check out the video above to see the landing page builder in action.

 In March of 2016, MailChimp announced that its transactional email service Mandrill would no longer be available as a standalone service.
-To access Mandrill, people would now have to pay for a full-fledged MailChimp account.
+To access Mandrill’s tools, people would now have to bump your free plan up to a full-fledged MailChimp account.